Should You Stop Consuming Dairy? What the Experts Say

 Other nutrition experts cite the fact that 250ml of milk contains more nutrients than most other foods.
 Nutritionist Andy Bellatti says, “Every nutrient in milk can be found in whole plant foods.”
 The problem is, not as many people eat whole plant foods as should.

 A 2016 UK Public Health Report addressing overweight populations said, “Eating a diet rich in full-fat dairy – cheese, milk, and yoghurt – can lower the chance of obesity.”
-Here are experts’ reasons for why you should include dairy in your daily diet:
+Here are experts’ reasons for why you should include it in your daily diet:

 - 250ml contains: